themesberg/flowbite/content/components/modal.md

 ### Example

-Check out the following JavaScript example to learn how to initialize, set the options, and use the methods for the Modal object:
+Check out the following JavaScript example to learn how to initialize, set the options, and use the methods for the Modal object.

+First of all, create a new JavaScript element object for the first parameter of the Modal object and another options object to set the placement, backdrop styles, and callback functions.

 ```javascript
 // set the modal menu element